Updated June 20th, 2022 by Travel the Greek Way

 Some tips that you may find helpful:

 - Keep your bags close to you at all times, and don’t let anyone “help” you with your things

 - Wear your backpack in the front part of your body, so that you have control of your bag at all times while walking in Athens or inside the metro

-- Leave your valuables to your hotel and walk around with some money, or a prepaid card with a small amount available and a copy of your passport to minimise any loss
+- Leave your valuables at your hotel and walk around with some money, or a prepaid card with a small amount available and a copy of your passport to minimize any loss

 Still not so sure about safety?
 Purchase an anti-theft design Backpack, offering excellent safety for your wallet and documents due to the securable and puncture-resistant zippers.

 Do I need a Visa?